LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 -----------------------------------------------

-To output test results in the xUnit XML format, simply load the `xunit_xml_output.lgt` file before running the tests.
-This file defines an object, `xunit_xml_output`, that intercepts and replaces unit test execution messages, converting them to the xUnit XML format.
+To output test results in the xUnit XML format, simply load the `xunit_output.lgt` file before running the tests.
+This file defines an object, `xunit_output`, that intercepts and replaces unit test execution messages, converting them to the xUnit XML format.

-To write the test results to a file using the xUnit XML format, simply load the `xunit_xml_report.lgt` file before running the tests.
+To write the test results to a file using the xUnit XML format, simply load the `xunit_report.lgt` file before running the tests.
 A file named `xunit_report.xml` will be created in the same directory as the object defining the tests.